networknt/light-doc/content/en/service/oauth/service/signing.md

 As JWTs can be signed you can be sure the senders are who they say they are.
 Additionally, as the signature is calculated using the header and the token payload, you can also ascertain that the content hasn't been tampered with.
 The JWT tokens can be shared in the request header, as well as the body of a request/response.
 It is recommended to share the JWT token in the header.

-Most of the times, JWT is used for authorization for service access.
+Most of the time, JWT is used for authorization for service access.
 However, there is another usage of JWT within the business context for secure information exchange.
 It is a different use case as it is not related to service security but to address a business-related concern.

-In microservices architecture, information might pass through several services before reaching to the target service.
+In microservices architecture, information might pass through several services before reaching the target service.
 Every service between the source service and the target service can modify the information, and there is no way for the target service to ensure that the received info is temper-proofed.

 To provide the signing service to users, there are three components.